-- a ‘trivial commutation’ lump sum worth more than £30,000
+- a ‘trivial commutation’ lump sum of over £30,000

-- regular payments after you’ve died
+- regular payments into your account after you’ve died

 Some companies advertise personal loans or cash advances if you take your pension early.
 These payments are unauthorised and you have to pay tax on them.